phasorpy/phasorpy/tutorials/api/README.rst

 Programming interface
 ---------------------

-Tutorials focused on using specific modules, classes, and functions:
+Tutorials on specific modules, classes, and functions: